osk4r8088/chat.ospw.de/README.md

 It will ask you:

-Username — this becomes their Matrix ID: @username:yourdomain.com Password — give this to the user, they should change it after first login Admin? — say yes for yourself, no for regular users How users connect
+Username: this becomes their Matrix ID: @username:yourdomain.com

+Password: give this to the user, they should change it after first login

-Users can use any of these clients:
+Admin? say yes for yourself, no for regular users

-Platform	How to connect
+### Platform / How to connect
-Browser	Go to chat.yourdomain.com
+Browser: 	Login to chat.yourdomain.com
-Desktop	Download Element Desktop from element.io/download — set homeserver to matrix.yourdomain.com Android	Install Element from Play Store — set homeserver to matrix.yourdomain.com iOS	Install Element from App Store — set homeserver to matrix.yourdomain.com
+Desktop:	Download Element Desktop from element.io/download, set homeserver to matrix.yourdomain.com
+Android:	Install Element from Play Store, set homeserver to matrix.yourdomain.com
+iOS:	Install Element from App Store, set homeserver to matrix.yourdomain.com
-Important: Users must manually change the homeserver from the default matrix.org to your domain when logging in.

-What users can do
+### What users can do
 Send text, images, files, videos, voice messages
 Make voice and video calls (1:1 and group)
 Create rooms and invite other users on the server